greengreengreen/EM-Mixture-Model/README.md

 # Netflix-EM-Mixture-Model
-This is a project about using EM algorithm to find the unusual raters in the netflix dataset, read the project_report and you will understand how it works

-If you have any questions or advice, contact auzn@tamu.edu
+This project used EM algorithm to estimate a mixture model applied in Netflix dataset.
+The mixture model is used to identify the unusual users in Netflix dataset.
+After removing the unusual users from the original dataset, we improved the performance(RMSE) of SVD algo.

+Please check the details in our report.

 Reference:
 The EM model:https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2929029/
 The Matrix Factorization-based algorithms: http://surprise.readthedocs.io/en/stable/matrix_factorization.html#surprise.prediction_algorithms.matrix_factorization.SVD